omunroe-com/glbdnscomptestiscorg/genreport.md

 **dig11 COMM**
 : Send a query that is typical of what dig from BIND 9.11 sends.

+**dnswkk**
+: Send a plain DNS request with TSIG signature.
+The key is name is ".", the algorith is "hmac-sha256", the secret is 0-32 zero bytes.

 **icmp**
 : Send a icmp / icmp6 echo request.